Stan402/Yandex.Practicum_projects/Bank Customer Classification/README.md

-# Video Games Market Analysis
+# Bank Customers Classification

 ## Data

-The work based on the historical data on game sales provided by Yandex.Practicum.
+The work based on the toy data on some Bank customers provided by Yandex.Practicum.
 It contains:
-- name
+- surname
-- platform
+- credit score
-- year of release
+- country of residence
-- genre
-- North America sales
-- Europe sales
-- Japan sales
+- gender
-- Other sales
+- age
+- period of maturation for a customer's deposit
-- critic score
+- account balance
+- number of banking products used by the customer
+- customer has a credit card
-- user score
+- customer activeness
-- ESRB rating
+- estimated salary
+- customer has left (target)

 ## Task
-1. Data preprocessing
-2. Exploratory analysis
-3. Test the hypotheses
-   1. Average user ratings of the Xbox One and PC platforms are the same
-   2. Average user ratings for the Action and Sports genres are different
+To build a model to predict whether a customer will leave the bank soon.

+## Details
+- dealing with imbalanced class
+- implemented custom cross-validation for upsample and downsample techniques

+## Machine Learning Algorithmes used
+*LogisticRegressor*, *DecisionTreeClassifier*, *RandomForestClassifier*

 ## Libraries used
 *pandas*,
 *numpy*,
 *matplotlib*,
-*seaborn*
+*scikit-learn*